 Theresa is Associate General Counsel at Michigan State University, where she primarily practices litigation and advises on employment law matters relating to support staff.
 Ms. Kelley also is responsible for advising on a variety of state and federal regulations and university policies including research misconduct, fiscal misconduct, and environmental law.
 Prior to joining MSU in 2000, Ms. Kelley was in private law practice in Houston, Texas.
 She served as a law clerk for the United States Fifth Circuit Court of Appeals, and received her law degree from the University of Houston in 1990 and her Bachelor of Science degree from Michigan State University in 1985.

-Dr. Steven Hanson is the associate provost and Dean of International Studies and Programs (ISP).
-In this role, Hanson leads MSU's international programming efforts, including multidisciplinary and multicollege research and strategic partnerships with higher education institutions abroad.
+Steven Hanson is the associate provost and Dean of International Studies and Programs (ISP).
+In this role, Dr. Hanson leads MSU's international programming efforts, including multidisciplinary and multicollege research and strategic partnerships with higher education institutions abroad.

-Dr. Maybank's career achievements span the areas of administration, consultation, counseling, and education, including teaching graduate courses internationally.
+Denise Maybank's career achievements span the areas of administration, consultation, counseling, and education, including teaching graduate courses internationally.
 A native of New York City, Maybank has a doctoral degree in counseling and school psychology from Michigan State University.
 Dr. Maybank has held a variety of positions on boards of directors, councils, coalitions, and committees through which she has had the opportunity to serve others.
 She currently serves as co-chair-elect of the Association of Public and Land-Grant Universities’ Council on Student Affairs Executive Committee; commissioner of the Greater Lansing Area Dr. Martin Luther King, Jr. Holiday Commission; and member of the Lansing Community Board of Ele’s Place.

-A career international educator, Ogden is a national leader in education abroad and exchanges, widely respected for his knowledge of research and scholarship, program design and development and outcomes assessment.
+A career international educator, Anthony Ogden is a national leader in education abroad and exchanges, widely respected for his knowledge of research and scholarship, program design and development and outcomes assessment.
 He received his Ph.D. at The Pennsylvania State University in educational theory and policy with a dual title in comparative and international education.

 Captain Mary Johnson